orbitalquark/textadept/docs/api.md

 - *...*:  Output to print.

+Return:

+- output buffer

 <a id="ui.output_silent"></a>
 #### `ui.output_silent`(...)

-Silently prints the given value(s) to the output buffer if it is already open.
+Silently prints the given value(s) to the output buffer, and returns that buffer.
-Otherwise, behaves like `ui.output()`.
+Opens a new buffer for printing to if necessary.

 Parameters:

 - *...*:  Output to print.

+Return:

+- output buffer

 <a id="ui.popup_menu"></a>
 #### `ui.popup_menu`(*menu*)